COLLABORATIVE RESEARCH

 Research materials

-To get the most out of the workshop I created research materials: interview structures guide all interviewers, and canvases on which participants could plot their knowledge and issues.
+To get the most out of the workshop I created tailored research materials: interview structures to guide all interviewers, and canvases on which participants could plot their knowledge and issues.
 I also gave them homework assignments, as a way to prepare for the workshop, and to speed up the process.
+This approach led to shared curiosity and a form of co-research.

 Not jumping to solutions